Clarified Butter vs Ghee: What’s the Real Difference & Which Is Healthier?

 • Better digestibility

-Clarified Butter vs Ghee: Side-by-Side Comparison
+Clarified Butter vs Ghee: Key Differences Explained

 FeatureClarified ButterGhee